bulletproofpancake/ParkingRSSI-mdbook/src/chapters/views/homeFragment.md

     binding.tvMessage.text = "Scan Successful"
     binding.tvMessage.setBackgroundColor(Color.GREEN)

-    val results = wifiManager.scanResults
+    // Gets the results of the wifi scan val results = wifiManager.scanResults

     when (state) {
-      State.PREDICTING -> {
+      // Sets up what happens when the state is set to predicting State.PREDICTING -> {
-        val vector = FloatArray(routers.size)
+        // Creates a float array to store the RSSI values val vector = FloatArray(routers.size)
         for (result in results) {
-          var router = Router(result.BSSID, result.SSID)
+          // Grabs a router from the results of the wifiManager var router = Router(result.BSSID, result.SSID)
           if (routers.contains(router.getBSSID()) && routers[router.getBSSID()] != null) {
-            router = routers[router.getBSSID()]!!
+            // Gets the RSSI value of the router and adds it to the vector router = routers[router.getBSSID()]!!
             val dbm = result.level
             vector[router.row * session.cols + router.col] = dbm.toFloat()

-            outputMatrix[router.row][router.col].text = dbm.toString()
+            // Displays the RSSI value in the router matrix in the home fragment view outputMatrix[router.row][router.col].text = dbm.toString()
           }
         }

+        // Runs the predict method of the knnClassifier and collects the
-        val prediction = knnClassifier.predict(vector.toCollection(ArrayList()))
+        // amount of occupied vehicles detected for the set of RSSI values stored in vector val prediction = knnClassifier.predict(vector.toCollection(ArrayList()))
         Log.i(TAG, "Capacity: $capacity ; Prediction: $prediction")
-        binding.tvOccupied.text = "Occupied: $prediction"
+        // Displays the amount of occupied vehicles in the home view binding.tvOccupied.text = "Occupied: $prediction"
-        binding.tvUnoccupied.text = "Unoccupied: ${capacity - prediction}"
+        // Displays the amount of unoccupied vehicles in the home view binding.tvUnoccupied.text = "Unoccupied: ${capacity - prediction}"

         state = State.NONE
       }
-      State.RECORDING -> {
+      // Sets up what happens when the state is set to recording State.RECORDING -> {
-        val vector = FloatArray(routers.size)
+        // Creates a float array to store the RSSI values val vector = FloatArray(routers.size)
-        val values = hashMapOf<Long, Float>()
+        // Creates a hashmap to store the router id and its associated RSSI value val values = hashMapOf<Long, Float>()
+        // Initializes the hashmap
         for ((key, _) in routers) {
           values[key] = 0f
         }